 - Software Engineer to Senior/Lead Engineer or Technical Project manager – If your new work position requires you to work pretty much in the same area as you were working earlier, then this is not counted as a material change.

 - Software Engineer to Group Manager/ Client Manager – This will be considered a material change as the job role has changed significantly where you are now into management instead of computer science engineering.
-Note that each H1B position needs to qualify as a specialty occupation independently.
+Note that each H1B position must independently qualify as a specialty occupation.

 You will need to file an H1B amendment if the promotion makes your job duties change even if the MSA remains the same.